matteopolak/thearchon/README.md

 | `sell <coins/mobcoins>` | Changes the exchange type for selling fish |
 | `tp` | Sends a teleportation request to the player |
 | `value` | Displays the current value in fish in the bot's inventory |

+## Recordings

+This section is only relevant if you are using the `random_movement` feature.

+### Creating a new recording
+1. Host a new Singleplayer world (open to LAN)
+2. Run the command `npm run record -- <port>`
+3. Type `start` in the chat to start recording
+4. Type `stop` in the chat to stop recording; your recording will be saved to `recordings/{timestamp}.json`

+### Using a recording

+To use a recording as a random movement, add the name of the file to `config.random_movements.recordings`.